 Enjoy Your Baby is a 5-session course that supports parents to learn skills for maintaining wellness, managing low mood, stress and anxiety in the year after the birth of a child, and helping prevent mood disorders such as postpartum depression.

-Don’t see a course near you?
-Sign up to be notified when new courses are available.
+You are a new parent interested in attending a course?
+Sign up to be notified when new courses are available at the waitlist below!

 Are you an organization interested in bringing the course to your community?
-Sign up to learn more about upcoming opportunities.
+Sign up to learn more about course launch and upcoming grant opportunities.

 About Enjoy Your Baby